Trump Tweets Faked Video of Biden Grooving to NWA’s ‘F— tha Police’

 Neither of the president’s tweets provide any acknowledgement that the video is fake.

 Twitter labeled the fake video as “manipulated media,” noting in a message linked from the warning that the video came from a Biden campaign event Tuesday in Florida celebrating Hispanic Heritage Month.
-At the event, Biden actually had played the hit song “Despacito” after being introduced by singer Luis Fonsi, after which he said, “I’ll tell you what, if I had talent of any one of these people I’d be elected president by acclamation.”
+At the event, Biden actually had played the hit song “Despacito” after being introduced by singer Luis Fonsi, after which he said, “I’ll tell you what, if I had the talent of any one of these people I’d be… elected president by acclamation.”
+(The real video from the event was tweeted by CNN reporter Sarah Mucha.)